-On Saturday mornings from 9-10 a.m., Rabbi Margolius facilitates a group exploration of the weekly Torah portion, incorporating traditional rabbinic, Hasidic, and contemporary interpretations, as well as the insights of participants.
+On Saturday mornings from 9 to 10 a.m., our Rabbi leads a group exploration of the weekly Torah portion, incorporating traditional rabbinic, Hasidic, and contemporary interpretations, as well as the insights of participants.
 We seek to discover points of resonance between our lives and the Torah narrative, and lessons which might guide us in our daily lives and inform our efforts to repair the world.
 All are welcome; no prior background or knowledge required.
-Note that on the fourth Shabbat morning of the month, Torah study takes place during the service, usually at aa 11 a.m. (see Shabbat Chadash, below)

 Shabbat Morning Services

-Every Saturday morning at 11:15 AM we have services for 5-10 year olds and their parents, featuring songs from Saturday morning liturgy, and a visit from Hazzan Ayelet teaching the Parashah of the week from the Torah.
+Every THIRD Saturday morning at 11:15 AM beginning in October we have services for school-age children and their parents, featuring songs from Saturday morning liturgy with our Cantor teaching an interactive Parashah of the week from the Torah.

 Additional Shabbat Programming: